Yallourn: 12/07/2021 and 04/10/2021

-While you complete your Engineering apprenticeship, it’s important to think about what area interests you the most.
-If you can see yourself thriving as a mechanical tradesperson, fitter and turner, fitter and machinist, maintenance fitter, diesel fitter, refrigeration mechanic or something similar, this is the qualification for you.
+Do you see yourself working as a mechanical tradesperson, fitter and turner, fitter and machinist, maintenance fitter, diesel fitter, refrigeration mechanic or something similar?

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate III in Engineering - Mechanical Trade (Apprenticeship).